 By doing competitors’ research, not only do you know what they have covered but also enhance the chances of outpacing them.

-You can know about the keywords they used in their piece and also trace the content gap.
+You can learn about the keywords they used in their piece and also trace the content gap.
 If you want to topple your competition in ranking, you must convince Google that your content piece adds more value to readers.
 Obviously, other SEO factors have to be maintained alongside it.

 Outline your Blog Post: